 Many exposés have been written about private prisons but very few capture the attention of main stream media or the civilian population.
 Bauer’s story is the exception.
 And the story he paints is not very complimentary of the industry.

 Now that the industry and the people employed in private prisons are beginning to assimilate the news, everyone is asking what next?
 No one expects that any facilities will close in the immediate future but hiring freezes and attrition will become common.
 Even without the Justice Department’s announcement, new incarcerations of undocumented aliens were already slipping and they are one of the largest “customers” of the private prison industry.
+[November 2017 – With a new president, new Attorney General, things have changed dramatically for the private prison industry.
+Corrections Corporation of America is now known as CoreCivic and the GEO Group has gobbled up its closest competitor, Community Education Centers.
+More importantly, Attorney Jeff Sessions has reversed the October 2017 ban on new private corrections contracts.
+As of this update, Uncle Sam is seeking more private prison beds in Texas, Chicago, Detroit, Salt Lake City and Minnesota.]

 The code of silence in corrections isn’t as great as in the law enforcement community but for current corrections officers, it is actually stronger.
 No one wants to blow the whistle and soon find themselves put in an unsafe – make that dangerous – work situation because a pissed off supervisor decides to retaliate.